plastboks/Tetriminos/README.md

 About
 =====
-This small game gets a lot of inspiration from the Ctris game at http://www.hackl.dhs.org/ctris/ Tetriminos will try to stay as true to the original game as possible.
+This small game gets a lot of inspiration from the Ctris game at http://www.hackl.dhs.org/ctris/.
+Tetriminos will try to stay as true to the original game as possible (meaning Alexey Pajitnovs 1984 Tetris).

 Features
 ========
 Part of this applications purpose is to teach the author some best practices in writing a C ncurses app.
 Therefor this app might have some unnecessary features just for the heck of it.
 A short list of features follows:
   * Fully configurable trough config files.
   * High scores saved in a SQL database (SQLite).
   * Pause and stop game, continue upon start.

 Game play
 =========
 Small list of game play features follows:
   * Level increment as score increments.
   * Gravity with chain reactions (see section four one the wiki page).
   * Configurable start level (easy, medium, hard).
   * Small box indicating next block.

 Compiling